 The conceptual analysis examines the frequency of concepts in the given data.
 It observes that how much time a term or concept repeats in the data.

 In relational analysis, we examine the concepts as we do in conceptual analysis.
-In relational analysis, we do not examine the individual concepts.
+In relational analysis, we do not examine individual concepts.
 Instead, we observe the relationship between different concepts.
 Individual concepts have not worthy enough to give a strong verdict about something.
-Thus, it observes the link between different concepts to take the data’s wider picture.
+Thus, it observes the link between concepts to take the data's wider picture.

 Conventional Content Analysis:

 This approach is used when the subject doesn’t have enough research studies.
 Then, the researchers rely more on the data rather than rely on previous information.
 The researchers use this approach on a wider scale in qualitative studies.

 In this approach, researchers conduct their research on available theories.
 Their main purpose is to argue or add insights to the available theory.
 The researchers may use available codes or form new ones from given information.